Raefey/currencycloud_tech_test/README.md

 I would've tried to find a way to feature test the creation of payments and recipients without actually creating them as this made some features impossible to test without creating real recipients.

 ### Views
- These were diagrams I used during the process of creating the app, the App didn't finish looking quite like these, but they helped me to visualise what I was making.
+ These were diagrams I used during the process of creating the app, the App didn't finish looking quite like these, but they helped me visualise what I was making.

 ![Index](./pictures/index_view.png)